 Communicating who you are: Why you are a terrific person and what are your strengths

 Developing a personal brand: What’s important to you, some of the challenges you’ve faced and how you overcame them.

 Preparing an elevator speech: For interviews and networking

 Presenting yourself: How you dress and act (body language) and what you post on social media

 Effective workplace communications: Anticipating solutions for on-the-job challenges and how to deal with conflict

 Setting financial goals and developing a budget Understanding the emotional component to spending/saving

-Budgeting apps: To help you achieve your financial goals
+Budgeting apps: To help achieve your financial goals

-Banking do’s and don’ts; Banks v currency exchanges, what to expect from your banking relationship
+Banking do’s and don’ts; What to expect from your banking relationship, scams and hidden fees

-Writing for Renewal: Guided free-writing for self-discovery, greater confidence and employment preparation
+Writing for Renewal: Guided free-writing for healing, self-discovery, greater confidence and employment preparation

 Reflecting on my uniqueness – “Who I Am” or “Where I’m From”